-- 1. Introduction and scope - 1.
-Edge Hill University offers a number of programmes leading to qualifications that will enable students to: - register and/or apply for membership with a designated professional body - be accepted into a specified profession following the University certifying that they are fit to practise - 2.
-In delivering these programmes, Edge Hill will facilitate arrangements for suitable students to undertake practice placements in professional settings. - 3.
-A list of each relevant programme is maintained by the University's Admissions Department.
-For the purpose of these regulations, all applicable programmes shall be referred to as 'Regulated Programmes'. - 4.
-For Regulated Programmes, academic success alone does not satisfy all the necessary requirements for entry into professional practice.
-In awarding the appropriate qualification(s), the University must be satisfied that the student will be a fit and proper entrant into the relevant profession.
+1. Introduction and scope

+- 1. Edge Hill University offers a number of programmes leading to qualifications that will enable students to: - register and/or apply for membership or accreditation with a designated professional body - be accepted into a specified profession following the University certifying that they are fit to practise - 2.
+In delivering these programmes, Edge Hill will facilitate arrangements for suitable students to undertake practice placements in professional settings.